Kelli Valade

-Kelli Valade (born October 11, 1969) is an American businesswoman who was formerly the chief executive officer of Red Lobster.
-Previously, she was the CEO and president of Black Box Intelligence (formerly TDn2K).
-She is the former brand president of Chili's Grill & Bar and former executive vice president at Brinker International.
-As of June 2022, she has been the CEO of Denny's.
-Prior to that, she held many executive positions in operations as COO and in human resources.
+Kelli Valade (born October 11, 1969) is an American businesswoman who was formerly the chief executive officer of Red Lobster, Denny's, and Black Box Intelligence (formerly TDn2K).
+She is also the former brand president of Chili's Grill & Bar and former executive vice president at Brinker International.

+From June 2022 to February 2026, Valade was the CEO of Denny's.
+In January 2026 she was named as the CEO of Women's Foodservice Forum.

 Early life and education

 Valade was born on October 11, 1969, in Syracuse, New York.
-She was adopted at birth, raised in an Italian family, and spent her Sundays cooking meatballs and sauce with her grandmother She grew up playing softball and basketball in New York state and had her first job as a hostess at TJ's Big Boy when she was 16 years old.
+She was adopted at birth, raised in an Italian family, and spent her Sundays cooking meatballs and sauce with her grandmother.
+She grew up playing softball and basketball in New York state and had her first job as a hostess at TJ's Big Boy when she was 16 years old.
 From there, her love for the restaurant industry was born.

 Valade received her Bachelor of Science in sociology from Binghamton University, where she ran an Italian restaurant while studying.
 She received her MBA from Syracuse University.